marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_basic_algo/README.md

 Check if a value is classified as a boolean primitive.
 Return ``true`` or ``false``.

 Boolean primitives are ``true`` and ``false``.

+## Title Case a Sentence

+Return the provided string with the first letter of each word capitalized.
+Make sure the rest of the word is in lower case.

+For the purpose of this exercise, you should also capitalize connecting words like ``the`` and ``of``.